Ignorance is NOT bliss nor an excuse.

 test me and know my anxious thoughts.

 See if there is any offensive way in me,

 and lead me in the way everlasting.

-If we do not want to end up like some of the pew sitters who thought they were in the right to condemn Stephen then we have to examine ourselves today.
+If we do not want to end up like some of the pew-sitters who thought they were in the right to condemn Stephen then we have to examine ourselves TODAY.
 Hypocrisy is a slow, subtle disease that can ruin the best of us if we are not diligent.

 Our enemy is always on the prowl to sabotage God’s people in their faith but Christ has given us all we need to successfully fight against this.
 By cooperating with His Holy Spirit and using God’s Word as a map AND a mirror, we will experience the full measure of joy through our faith as God intended.

-When I sit on my pew, I want to see Jesus, up close and personal like Stephen, rather than all the “faults” of those around me.
+When I sit in my pew, I want to see Jesus, up close and personal like Stephen, rather than all the “faults” of those around me.
 I’ve got enough to handle as I work through my own sinful tendencies.
 I don’t have the time nor the energy to harp on yours.